-Violation of Law and University Discipline
+3. Violation of Law and University Discipline

-- 1. If a student is cited only with an off-campus violation of federal, state, or local laws, but not with any other violation of the Code, disciplinary action may be taken and sanctions imposed for misconduct that is detrimental to or demonstrates disregard for the University community and/or its pursuit of University objectives. - 2.
-University disciplinary proceedings may be instituted against a student cited for a violation of a law that is also a violation of this Student Code if both violations result from the same factual situation, without regard to pending civil litigation in court or criminal arrest and prosecution.
-Proceedings under this Student Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus. - 3.
-An individual whose conduct violates a federal, state, or local law, as established by a preponderance of the evidence as outlined herein, need not be criminally charged or convicted for their conduct to be deemed a violation of the Code of Student Conduct. - 4.
-When a student is cited by federal, state, or local authorities with a violation of law, the University will not request or agree to special consideration for that individual because of their status as a student.
-If the alleged offense is also the subject of a proceeding under the Student Code, however, the University may advise off-campus authorities of the existence of the Student Code and of how such matters will be handled internally within the University community.
-The University will cooperate fully with law enforcement and other agencies in the enforcement of the law and in the conditions imposed by courts for the rehabilitation of student violators.
+- a.
+The University may institute disciplinary proceedings against a student for a violation of the Student Code of Conduct, regardless of pending civil litigation or criminal arrest and prosecution arising out of the same factual situation.
+Disciplinary proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.
+University disciplinary action will not be subject to challenge on the ground that civil or criminal charges involving the same incident have been dismissed or reduced. - b.
+When students are charged by federal, state, or local authorities with a violation of law, the university will not request or agree to special consideration for the individuals because of their status as Students.
+However, if the alleged offense is also the subject of a proceeding before a disciplinary body under the Student Code of Conduct, the university may advise off-campus authorities of the existence of the Student Code and of how such matters will be handled internally (within the university community).
+The university will cooperate with law enforcement and other agencies in the execution of criminal law on campus, as well as conditions imposed by criminal courts for the rehabilitation of student violators.